 Cool Car: Rick drives a classic Dodge Charger... with a snowplow on the front.

 Erotic Dream: Pig-Pen has a dream where he's a James Bond-esque secret agent who rescues the Solid Gold Dancers from a disabled tram.
-He is awoken when Rick and Luke stumble upon him dry-humping a bench.
+He is awoken when Rick and Luke stumble upon him dry-humping a bench in his sleep.

 First Girl Wins: Chronologically, this is true neither in regards to Anna vs Jenny nor with Rick vs Barry.